 If you are scheduled to receive an ultrasound, see below to find out what you need to do to prepare for your procedure.

-Abdominal: (Procedures including the liver, gallbladder, pancreas, aorta, abscess, and spleen.)
+Abdominal: Procedure lasts about 30 minutes and includes the liver, gallbladder, pancreas, aorta, abscess, and spleen.
 Take nothing by mouth after midnight prior to the study, except prescribed medication.
-Eat a fat free dinner the night before your exam.

 Browse our expert physicians to find the best and most convenient doctor for you.Physician Directory